 Service not Measurable Results

-If you’ve never fasted and you struggle with keeping your calling free of the BBD, I encourage you to make this the topic of prayer on your next fasting day.
+If you’ve never fasted and you struggle with keeping your calling free of the BBD, I encourage you to make this the topic of prayer in daily prayer and a key subject of your next fasting day.
 Remember a calling is to service, obedience, and love, not to measurable results.
 The results may be enormous and abundant; but they belong to God, and he gets the credit.
-All this takes massive effort in letting go, concentration, sacrifice of ego, and ongoing confession, but I am not alone.
+All this takes massive effort in letting go, concentration, sacrifice of ego, and ongoing confession, unlearning much, but I am not alone.
 With the power of the Holy Spirit, I can overcome ego, massive self-deceit, and the Naaman Complex and move closer to grasping the holiness he has destined for me.

 Fasting reveals the Anger and Irritability Index

 Self will and the rule of the stomach scream during a fast often creating irritability and anger.
 Fasting is where I can reveal the battlefield within myself, crucify all rights to self, and seek God’s healing for my selfishness.
 This angry child I encounter during fasting is my true nature.
 The one that is revealed when I don’t get my way.
 Every time I am angry, I can pray: “My name is dead.
 No right to self remains.
 Jesus lives and grows in me.
 I am the righteousness of God in Christ Jesus.”
 See 2 Corinthians 5:21.
 I must keep fighting this battle until no speck of me, gain, competitiveness, or “winning” remains, only a sense of peace.

 Reflect Upon Attitudes of Public and Private Worship